-Variables in Dynatrace segments
+Variables in segments

-Dynatrace segments support variables to form dynamic conditions of include blocks.
+Segments support variables to form dynamic conditions of include blocks.
 This allows deduplication of segments, covering similar instances in one single segment.

 Key terms